Best Cities To Visit In Türkiye

 Things to do in Ankara Turkey - Ankara and Kocatepe Mosque

-Many tourists tend to avoid Ankara and stick to Istanbul, but that’s a mistake because the capital is a great place to experience.
-It also has a very modern and fun vibe, and you’ll find some great restaurants and nightlife spots too.
+Many tourists avoid Ankara and stick to Istanbul, but that’s a mistake because the capital is a great place to experience.
+This sophisticated modern city also has a fun side, and you’ll find some great restaurants and nightlife spots, too.

 What To See

-The other spots to head to are the Museum of Anatolian Civilisations and Ankara Castle, the beautiful Kocatepe Mosque.
+The other spots to head to are the Museum of Anatolian Civilizations, Ankara Castle, and the beautiful Kocatepe Mosque.
 Don’t forget to make dinner reservations at Ankara Atakule, a massive communications tower with a top-quality restaurant – dinner with a view!

 When To Go